roguephysicist/phd-thesis/presentation/README.md

     transitions.
 Interband happens between different valence and conduction bands, while intraband transitions occur over small energy differences along the same band. v and c and real valence and conduction states. q are virtual states, so the innermost sum is over all the virtual states.
-** ocurren en 1w, y w/2 and why do intraband transitions have vc indices? **
+That gradient turns into the generalized derivative that can then be calculated
 #################
 16. Software 1
     You got this man
 #################

+Local field effects:
+Los enlaces entre los atomos interacciona con el campos externo y se comportan como dipolos.
+Los campos locales son la influencia que tienen sobre un dipolo dado el resto de los dipolos.